-Portland pozzolana cement cement is finer than ordinary Portland cement due to pozzolanic action.
+Portland pozzolana cement is finer than ordinary Portland cement due to pozzolanic action.

 Here we will learn about ordinary portland cement, types of Ordinary portland cement & ordinary portland cement composition in detailed.